nauvane/babelish/content/docs/Fonts/Fonts and Unicode/index.md

 {{< figure src="/images/ipa_eg.png" caption="An IPA transcription" alt="An IPA transcription" width="80%">}}

-You can use a dedicated keyboard where extended inputting in a specialized block is required.
+You can use a dedicated keyboard where you extended inputting in a specialized block is required.

 ### Unicode block by block